A hidden wildlife gem nestling in the Chilterns hills, rich in wildlife that will lift your spirits whatever the season.

 Your Warburg Nature Reserve photographs

 Share your Warburg Nature Reserve photographs with us!
 Add them to our Flickr group and tag them 'warburg'.

 Species and habitats

 - Grassland, Woodland

-- Autumn Gentian, Bluebell, Bugle, Dog-violet, Cowslip, Early Purple Orchid, Eyebright, Herb-Paris, Musk Mallow, Primrose, Snowdrop, Spurge Laurel, Wild Marjoram, Wild Strawberry, Wood Anemone, Elephant Hawk-moth, Green Hairstreak, Marbled White, Purple Emperor, Purple Hairstreak, Ringlet, Silver-washed Fritillary, White Admiral, Crossbill, Goldcrest, Nuthatch, Red Kite, Redwing, Tawny Owl, Treecreeper, Woodcock, Badger, Dormouse, Red Fox, Stoat, Weasel
+- Autumn Gentian, Bluebell, Bugle, Dog-violet, Cowslip, Early Purple Orchid, Eyebright, Herb-Paris, Musk Mallow, Primrose, Snowdrop, Spurge Laurel, Wild Marjoram, Wild Strawberry, Wood Anemone, Elephant Hawk-moth, Green Hairstreak, Marbled White, Purple Emperor, Purple Hairstreak, Ringlet, Silver-washed Fritillary, White Admiral, Crossbill, Goldcrest, Nuthatch, Red Kite, Redwing, Tawny Owl, Treecreeper, Woodcock, Badger, Hazel dormouse, Red Fox, Stoat, Weasel